tylernathanreed/laravel-relation-joins/README.md

 <a name="joining-constraints-pivot"></a>
 ### 4. Adding pivot constraints

 Constraints aren't limited to just the join table itself.
 Certain relationships require multiple joins, which introduces additional tables.
 You can still apply constraints on these joins directly.
-To be clear, this is intended for "Has One/Many Through" and "Belongs to Many" relations.
+To be clear, this is intended for "Has One/Many Through" and "Belongs/Morph to Many" relations.

 ```php
 // Adding pivot ("role_user") constraints for a "Belongs to Many" relation